 Definition and algebraic description of finite automata.
 Reduced forms for sequential machines.
 Regular sets and expressions.
 Introduction to context-free languages.

-574. Introduction to Computability (3) Prerequisite: Mathematics 371 or 523.
+574. Introduction to Computability (3)

+Prerequisite: Mathematics 371 or 523.

 Definition of algorithm by abstract (Turing) machines and by recursion.
 Application of this definition to the limitations and capabilities of computing machines.
-Applications to logic, 575.
-Compiler Construction (3) Prerequisites: Mathematics 570 and 572.
+Applications to logic, algebra, analysis.

+575. Compiler Construction (3)

+Prerequisites: Mathematics 570 and 572.

 Syntactical specification of languages.
 Scanners and parsers.
 Precedence grammars.
 Run-time storage organization.
 Code generation and optimization.

-576 Artificial Intelligence (3) II Prerequisite: Mathematics 523.
-Heuristic approaches to problem-solving.
+576. Artificial Intelligence (3) II

+Prerequisite: Mathematics 523.

+Heuristic approaches to problem solving.
 Systematic methods of search of the problem state space.
+Theorem proving by machine.
+Resolution principle and its applications.

+577. Probability and Statistics (3) I

+Prerequisite: Mathematics 142 or 151.

-Theorem proving by machine, Resolution principle and its applications.
-Prerequisite: Mathematics 151, Probability, measures of central tendency and dispersion, characteristics of frequency functions of discrete and continuous variates; applications.
-Highly recommended for all 578.
-Algorithms and Their Analysis (3) Prerequisite: Mathematics 570.
+Probability, measures of central tendency and dispersion, characteristics of frequency functions of discrete and continuous variates; applications.
+Highly recommended for all prospective secondary school teachers of mathematics.

+578. Algorithms and Their Analysis (3)

+Prerequisite: Mathematics 570.

 Algorithms for solving frequently occurring problems.
-Sorting, merging, fast matrix multiplication, graph problems (e.g., finding shortest paths), the assignment problem and 579.
-Combinatorics (3) Prerequisite: Mathematics 122 or 151.
-Permutations, combinations, generating functions, recurrence relations, inclusionexclusion counting.
+Sorting, merging, fast matrix multiplication, graph problems (e.g., finding shortest paths), the assignment problem and others.

+579. Combinatorics (3)

+Prerequisite: Mathematics 122 or 142 or 151.

+Permutations, combinations, generating functions, recurrence relations, inclusion-exclusion counting.
 Polya's theory of counting, other topics and applications.

+580. Systems Programming (3) I, II

+Prerequisite: Mathematics 137

-580. Systems Programming (3) I, II Prerequisite: Mathematics 137.
-Review of batch process systems programs, their components, operating characteristics. user services and their limitations.
-Implementation techniques for parallel processing of input/output and interrup handling.
-Details on addressing techniques, core management, system updating, documentation and operation, (Formerly numbered Mathematics 557.)
+Review of batch process systems programs, their components, operating characteristics, user services and their limitations.
+Implementation techniques for parallel processing of input/output and interrupt handling.
+Details on addressing techniques, core management, system updating, documentation and operation.
+(Formerly numbered Mathematics 557.)

+581. Small Computers (3)

 Prerequisite: Mathematics 137.

 Organization and application of minicomputers.
 Hands-on experience with minicomputers.
-Software aspects of and several detailed descriptions of popular 596.
-Advanced Topics in Mathematics (1-4) I, II Prerequisite: Consent of instructor.
+Software aspects of and several detailed descriptions of popular minicomputers.
+Presentation of several microcomputers.
+596. Advanced Topics in Mathematics (1-4) I, II Prerequisite: Consent of instructor.

 Selected topics in classical and modern mathematics.
 May be repeated with the approval of the instructor.
-See class schedule for specific content.
+See Class Schedule for specific content.
+Limit of nine units of any combination of 296, 496, 596 courses applicable to a bachelor's degree.
 Maximum credit six units.

-GRADUATE COURSES IN MATHEMATICS 600.
-Geometrical Systems (3) Prerequisites: Mathematics 521A and an upper division course in geometry.
+GRADUATE COURSES IN MATHEMATICS

+600. Geometrical Systems (3)

+Prerequisites: Mathematics 521A and an upper division course in geometry.

 Ordered and affine geometries, decompositions, dilations.
 Projectivities and projective space.
 Absolute geometry, isometrics, groups generated by inversions.

-601. Topics in Algebra (3) Prerequisites: Mathematics 521A and 534A.
+601. Topics in Algebra (3)

+Prerequisites: Mathematics 521A and 534A.